 Dan Fernandez has played handbells for 27 years with ensembles in New Jersey and Pittsburgh, and is a founder and Board member of TRR.
 Dan is a Carnegie Mellon alumnus and is the Manager of Subscription Sales for the Pittsburgh Symphony Orchestra.
 He also plays clarinet, sings bass, and enjoys hiking.

 Jeffrey K. Funk has been ringing handbells for over 20 years.
-Jeffrey moved to the Penn Hills area after earning his PhD in Chemistry from Penn State, works as the laboratory manager for an environmental company, enjoys gardening and is president of the Pittsburgh Area Planted Aquarium Society.
+He lives in the Penn Hills area and has a PhD in Chemistry from Penn State University.
+He has worked as the laboratory manager for MAX Environmental for over 10 years, enjoys gardening and has way too many houseplants.

 Elizabeth Peters was introduced to handbells at Southminster Presbyterian Church.
 She works as an accountant, and she enjoys composing music and playing the organ.